Jamie Webster announces biggest headline show to date for 2022

 “Not to mention having an unbelievable team around me who helped make this happen, and last but not least I wouldn’t have the opportunity to do this without having built up an amazing fan base that consists of all you lovely people.
 From the bottom of my heart, thank you.
 And now let’s sell the bastard out!”

-Webster’s new Liverpool date comes ahead of his rescheduled UK/Ireland tour, which kicks off in Glasgow on November 30.
+Webster’s new Liverpool date follows his rescheduled 2021 UK/Ireland tour, which kicks off in Glasgow on November 30.
 Shows then follow throughout December, with stop-offs including London, Dublin and Manchester.

 A trio of sold-out Liverpool gigs will take place at the city’s Eventim Olympia between December 16-18.
 You can find the full schedule and remaining tickets here.